alterNERDtive/EDDiscovery-wiki/Using-the-History-Grid.md

 Using the Search text box, you can filter events by if they contain this bit of text (any Column).

-Using the Event Filter drop down, you can filter events by specific event types
+Using the Event Filter drop down, you can filter events by specific event types.

+**New!** Use the [Field Filter](Using the Field Filter) to filter out entries matching criteria.
+The journal view gives you a good idea of the fields you can pick.
+If you have the event in memory already the field entries available will be listed.

 # Column Resizing